nerdynomadd/HotBrokerBus/README.md

 There's two default middlewares registered on both event and command registers.
 These are both configured on priority first and last because they are the basic logic of event/command parsing logic and event/command handlers call logic.
 These middlewares can be extended by implementing a new class extending their interface:

-##### Stan related middlewares
+#### Stan related middlewares
 * IStanBusEventParserMiddleware: Handles the parsing logic of events
 * IStanBusEventExecutionMiddleware: Handles the execution logic of events
 * IStanBusCommandParserMiddleware: Handles the parsing logic of commands
-* IStanBusCommandExecutionMiddleware: Handles the execution logic of events
+* IStanBusCommandExecutionMiddleware: Handles the execution logic of commands

 ````c#
 public class CustomStanBusEventParserMiddleware : IStanBusEventParserMiddleware